derdriu-mcateer/T1A3_Application/README.md

 ### Software Requirements
 #### Python 3
-This application requires a Python version of 3 or higher.
+This application requires a Python 3 to run.

 You can check if you have python installed by entering `python --version` into your terminal.